kibook/xml-utils/utils/xml-transform/README.md

 when the input is a single XML document.

 -p, --param &lt;name&gt;=&lt;value&gt;
 Pass a parameter to the last specified stylesheet.
+If specified before any stylesheets, the parameter will be passed to all stylesheets.

 -q, --quiet
 Quiet mode.
 Errors are not printed.